AntoniVi/AntoniVi/README.md

 - 👋 Hi, I’m @AntoniVi
-- 👀 I’m interested in WebDesign
+- 👀 I’m interested in WebDesign and UX Design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Html/ Css / Javascript /

-- 📫 How to reach me ...
+-

 <!---
 AntoniVi/AntoniVi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.